martony38/ember-table-test/README.md

 [Violation] 'requestAnimationFrame' handler took <N>ms
 ```

 Added a similar React component (wrapped in an Ember one) to compare performance.
-When comparing, make sure to use incognito mode so ember inspector or react dev tools do not rendering times.
+When comparing, make sure to use incognito mode so ember inspector or react dev tools do not affect rendering times.